-- D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants:
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+D9 List application priority, care reviewed on a continu

 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 Fall 1/15 5/15

 Winter

 Spring 11/1 12/23

 Summer

-D10

-Yes No
+D10 Yes No

-Does an open admission policy, if reported, apply to
+Does an open admission policy, if reported, a apply to transfe er students?

-transfer students?
+, , , , , , , , , , , , , , , , , , , , .,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-D11 Describe additional requirements for transfer admission, if applicable:
+D11 Describe additional requi romante for transfor admission if applicable:

+ווט Describe additional requi Terrierits for transfer aumission, ii арріісавіе.

-Transfer Credit Policies
+Transfer Credit Poli icies

-D12 Report the lowest grade earned for any course that may be transferred for credit:
+D12 Report the lowest grade earned for any cour se that may be transferred for

+credit:

 D13 Number Unit Type

-Maximum number of credits or courses that may be transferred from a two-year institution: 60 CREDITS - varies by college
+D 10 Maximum number of cred dits or courses that i may he transfe erred from a two- Hamboi CREDITS - varies

+year institution: and or courses that i may be transie inca nom a two 60 by college

+year institution. by college

+544 NI I U.S. T

-D14 Number Unit Type
+D14 P4 41 4 1 1.6 Number Unit Type

-D14 Number Опістуре

-Maximum number of credits or courses that may be
+Maximum number of cred dits or courses that i may be transfe erred from a four-

-transferred from a four-year institution:
+year institution:

+-

-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:
+D15 Minimum number of cred its that transfers mu ist complete at your institution

+to earn an associate deg

-- D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: - D17 Describe other transfer credit policies:
+D16 Minimum number of cred ite that transfers mu ist complete at vour institution 7 סוס to earn a bachelor's degr ist complete at your mondation to earn a bachelor's degr ee.
+D4= December of the section of and different limitations.
+D17 Describe other transfer of redit policies: